mmcgregor2021/CS180-Project04/README5.md

 - Kris Leungwattanakij

+## How to Compile and Run the Project
+Compile and run the Server.java class in the command line interface of your choice.
+Then compile and run GUI.java to begin running the project.

+## Project Submission
+- Jainam Doshi: submitted report on Brightspace
+- Kris Leungwattanakij: submitted Vocareum workspace

 ## Descriptions of classes
 ### Person
 Defines a person with a first name, last name, password, and ID.